cypherpunk-academy/2064/en/029_2064_A new task.md

 And just when you caught them today, the formation was on its way to a mission that actually took place in 2027.
 TRON is currently a little behind time.
 A meeting of presidents and army leaders of the Middle East, in Khandahar.
-At the same time yoiu fought with them, this meeting was attacked by other combat robots, by Russian ones, which in reality were also staged by the CIA or a friendly secret service.
+At the same time you fought with them, this meeting was attacked by other combat robots, by Russian ones, which in reality were also staged by the CIA or a secret service close to them.
 Probably it was the Mossad.
 We do not know for sure.
 In any case, it went very badly wrong.